| Disposition of Section 197 Intangibles

 the tax year.
 You cannot carry over or carry back qualifying costs over the annual limit.

+The annual limit applies to qualifying costs for all your qualified timber property.
 If your qualifying costs are more than $10,000 for more than one piece of qualified

 timber property, you can divide the annual limit among any of the properties in any manner

+you wish.
 Example.
 You incurred $10,000 of qualifying costs on each of

 four qualified timber properties last year.
 You can allocate $2,500 to each property,